Amiqual4Home/emoncms-openhab-persistence/README.md

 Compile with Maven then drop the .jar file  folder in your openHAB `addons` directory.

-## Installation

-For installation of this persistence package please follow the same steps as if you would [install a binding](Bindings).

 Additionally, place a persistence file called emoncms.persist in the `${openhab.home}/configuration/persistence` folder.

 ## Configuration